Learn How to Grow Carob Tree for its chocolate substitute edible pods or as an ornamental plant! Here are all the details!

 Harvesting Carob Tree

-After flowering in the fall and winter, carob tree develops the edible seed pods in the spring.
+After flowering in the fall and winter, the carob tree develops edible seed pods in the spring.
 You can pick the pods when they are green and soft and about 4-5 inches long.
-You can consume the green pods raw for the sweet pulp inside.